DDemoNZ/Internet-ShopRepository/README.md

 It's simple realization of the web-application - internet shop.
 This shop has simple UI which done by CSS and JSP pages(HTML, JSPTL).
 Project has: authentic and authorization filter.
-Dao layer with tro implementation: Lists and JDBC.
+Dao layer with two implementation: Lists and JDBC.
 Service layer with logic between Dao and Servlets.
 View layer with pages.
 <hr>